 "We love how convenient this area is to all of Dallas," says Patrick.
 "We love being so close to Addison and all its restaurants.
 It's very family-friendly and all services and amenities are really close by."

 The Burkes offered up a few of their personal favorites about life in Far North Dallas.
 Here's their guide to the area:

 Where to eat & drink

 You can't go wrong with Neighborhood Services or Hudson House in Addison, the pair says.
-There's also Lupe Tortilla in Addison, Haystack in Hillcrest Village, and Lavendou on Preston Road near the President George Bush Turnpike.
+There's also Lupe Tortilla in Addison, Cane Rosso in Hillcrest Village, and Lavendou on Preston Road near the President George Bush Turnpike.

 Where to play

 Besides plenty of restaurants, the new Hillcrest Village park area boasts a green space and playground.
 A bevy of country clubs can satisfy your need for golf and tennis: Bent Tree Country Club, Northwood Club, and Prestonwood Country Club, while T Bar M Racquet Club is one of the most prestigious tennis clubs in Texas and The Cove Aquatic Center at Fretz Park is the best place to take a refreshing dip.

 Vitruvian Park offers live entertainment on occasion and some spectacular lights during the holidays, while Addison Circle Park hosts Kaboom Town, the largest 4th of July fireworks display in DFW.

 Arts and culture abounds here, from WaterTower Theatre to Valley House Gallery to the Cavanaugh Flight Museum.